Working in a diverse environment

 Dr Aya Ezawa is Diversity Officer for Leiden University.
 Together with the Diversity Office, Dr Ezawa initiates and coordinates all diversity-related activities.

 If you have any questions about the diversity policy or if you are curious about the activities of the Diversity Office, please contact the Diversity Office.

 The work plan is only available in Dutch.Download

 Sounding Board group Diversity & Inclusiveness Faculty of Humanities

 Following recent discussions on diversity and inclusiveness in the Mare and certain institutes, the Faculty Board has decided, on 18 December 2018, to set up a faculty 'sounding board group on diversity and inclusiveness'.
-The sounding board group will advise the Faculty Board, on request or on its own initiative, on diversity and personnel policies.
+The sounding board group will advise the Faculty Board, on request or on its own initiative, on diversity issues.
 The members have been appointed by the Faculty Board on 19 March 2019.

 The members form a mixed group of people and represent all employees of the faculty.
 The academic staff members are involved in various networks and initiatives relating to diversity.
 The non-academic staff members act as advisors from the Faculty Office and have knowledge and expertise on working with diversity issues based on their functions and tasks.

 - Namrata de Leeuw (Policy officer Diversity), Management Support (secretary)

 - Else Speelman (Senior HR advisor), HR